When is a Party Host Liable for Drunk Driving Accidents in Ontario?

 As for Richard’s mother, the Court of Appeal noted there was evidence that she knew about the “general pact” between her son and Williams, as well as their practice of regularly drinking to excess on her property.
 Again, given these unique facts, the appeals court said a jury could find Ms. Richard liable for Williams’ drunk driving.

-Preszler Law can Help if You Have Been Injured in a Car Accident
+Preszler Injury Lawyers may be able to Help if You Have Been Injured in a Car Accident